- - - - - - - - -

 “No, I have never met either of them.
 But I have heard of someone named Buffy.”
 Natalie, a petite and quite pretty young brunette replied in a soft Slavic accent, and then asked.
 “Are you Buffy Summers?”

-“I don't give a flying fig newton who she is; if she's from your old life, she shouldn't be here,” Mary stated with some heat, without taking her eyes from the two young women on the floor, or moving the muzzle of her gun away from them, as she moved around to the front of the kitchen island.
-Then, “Keep your hands out to your sides and put your face right back on the floor, blondie,” as Buffy started to turn over.
+“I don't give a flying fig newton who she is; if she's from your old life, she shouldn't be here,” Mary stated with some heat without taking her eyes from the two young women on the floor.
+Then, “Keep your hands out to your sides and put your face right back on the floor, blondie,” as Buffy nodded and started to turn over.

 “They are not associated with those you would worry about finding me, Mary,” Natalie stated, then continued to the two on the floor, “Ms. Summers, I have not worked for D'Hoffryn in over three years.
 I destroyed my own power focus and am now human again.”